IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 The ultimate purpose of our tests is to check that funds are transferred correctly by each operation--for example, that after a guess, the guesser receives the requested Ada only if the guess was correct.
-An important part of a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` defines how funds are expected to move.
+An important part of a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` defines how funds are expected to move.
 However, it's clear that in order to define how we expect funds to move after a ``Guess``, we need to know more than just where all the Ada are.
 We need to know: